-New Rural Climate Initiative Launches with 3 Initial Grants
+New Rural Climate Partnership Launches with 3 Initial Grants

-Josh Ewing, an accomplished rural conservation leader and visionary strategist, will lead the Rural Climate Initiative (RCI), starting in April.
-The Rural Climate Initiative builds on Heartland Fund’s successful rural organizing, policy, and communications work.
-In fact, two of the first three grantees receiving funding from RCI are prior Heartland Fund grant recipients and partners.
+Josh Ewing, an accomplished rural conservation leader and visionary strategist, will lead the Rural Climate Partnership (RCP), starting in April.
+The Rural Climate Partnership builds on Heartland Fund’s successful rural organizing, policy, and communications work.
+In fact, two of the first three grantees receiving funding from RCP are prior Heartland Fund grant recipients and partners.

 THE CHALLENGE AND OPPORTUNITY